front-end-foundations/7-ajax-11ty/readme.md

 We can also hook into a Github branch to set up [continuous delpoyment](https://app.netlify.com/start).

-For more experience with 11ty, download the official 11ty blog template or, if you feel like a challenge and something fancier, try Villalobos' new [template](https://github.com/planetoftheweb/seven) or [Skeleventy](https://skeleventy.netlify.com/).
+For more experience with 11ty, download the official 11ty blog template or, if you feel like a challenge and something fancier, try Villalobos' new [template](https://github.com/planetoftheweb/seven) or [Skeleventy](https://skeleventy.netlify.com/), or any of the starter files on the [11ty](https://www.11ty.io/docs/starter/) starter page.

 ## Notes